charmdev/haxe-poco/README.md

 # haxe-poco
-helps integrate Airtest poco sdk into haxe project
+helps integrate Airtest poco sdk into haxe cpp project.
 # What is Poco and AirTest?
 Great framework for Automate UI testing.
 Read more: